 This is handy to keep on your kitchen bench so you can use it regularly when wiping up any messes.

-You will need an old bottle, for example a fancy wine, liqueur, or olive oil bottle.
+You will need an old glass bottle, for example a fancy wine, liqueur, or olive oil bottle.
 You will also need a spirit pourer which can be purchased at a kitchen shop or department store.
+Alternatively you can use a glass bottle with a spray.

-Wash the bottle out thoroughly and fill with water.
+Wash the bottle out thoroughly and fill half with white vinegar and half with water.
 Add to this about 30 drops of your favorite citrus oils.
 Try a mixture of Grapefruit, Lemon and Petitgrain or any of your other favorites.
-Shake well and put the spirit pourer top firmly on.
+Shake well and put the spirit pourer top or spray firmly on.

 For that sweet smelling blend to take with you throughout the day.
 On a cotton bud or tissue add the following oils then simply pop into your handbag.
 Renew this once a week, after a while this wonderful aroma will permeate the whole bag – no renewal required!
 Hint: Sometimes leather bags come with a leather tag attached, use this to put your oils on.